 Maryland Shared Open Access Repository

 MD-SOAR is a shared digital repository platform for eleven colleges and universities in Maryland.
-It currently is funded entirely by the University System of Maryland and Affiliated Institutions (USMAI) Library Consortium (usmai.org) but also includes other collaborating partner institutions.
+It is currently funded by the University System of Maryland and Affiliated Institutions (USMAI) Library Consortium (usmai.org) and other participating partner institutions.
 MD-SOAR is jointly governed by all participating libraries, who have agreed to share policies and practices that are necessary and appropriate for the shared platform.
 Within this broad framework, each library provides customized repository services and collections that meet local institutional needs.
 Please follow the links below to learn more about each library's repository services and collections.

 BrowseCommunities and Collections | By Issue Date | Authors | Titles | Subjects | Type

 (2022-05-12)"Rokhl Korn was a Polish-Canadian Yiddish writer whose legacy spans decades and continents—from the feminist modernist Yiddish literature of interwar Poland to her wartime years of wandering in the Soviet Union to her ...

 (2019-12)Hurricanes are capable of catastrophic widespread destruction, posing a serious risk to human life that is best mitigated by early and complete evacuation of the storm’s path.
 This study seeks to understand the impact of ...

 (ACM, 2022-03-28)Smart space administration and application development is challenging in part due to the semantic gap that exists between the high-level requirements of users and the low-level capabilities of IoT devices.
 The stakeholders ...

 (2022-02-04)Keyword Spotting nowadays is an integral part of speech-oriented user interaction targeted for smart devices.
 To this extent, neural networks are extensively used for their flexibility and high accuracy.
 However, coming ...